-The EU’s General Data Protection Regulations (GDPR) take effect on May 25th, 2018.
+The EU’s General Data Protection Regulations (GDPR) took effect on May 25th, 2018.
 I agree with the spirit of these regulations and am willing to support all laws that enable internet users remain sovereign individuals.
 I aspire to embrace privacy by design and, whenever possible, to not collect and store personally-identifiable information.
 I only collect information that helps me deliver a better service and experience for you when browsing this site, reading my content, and engaging with my products.

 At any time, you are free to ask me to unsubscribe you from my email newsletter or request your information to be exported and sent to you for review.
 Just reply to the email in question and include ‘GDPR’ in the subject line, as well as the specifics of your request.
 I’m here to help.